FedAdapter: Efficient Federated Learning for Modern NLP

 \paragraph{Optimizations for FL} Due to the decentralized nature, communication has been recognized as a major bottleneck in FL tasks~\cite{bonawitz2019towards,yang2021characterizing}.
 Various optimizations~\cite{wang2020intermittent, li2021sample, wu2018error, bernstein2018signsgd, wangni2018gradient} have been proposed.
 Among them, model compression/quantization~\cite{wu2018error, bernstein2018signsgd} is the mostly adopted and is directly compared in this work.
 Apart from network transmission, data and device heterogeneity~\cite{reddi2020adaptive} are also unique challenges introduced in FL.
 To mitigate the heterogeneity of client devices (therefore stragglers), Abdelmoniem et al.~\cite{abdelmoniem2021towards} ask each client device to quantize their local model adaptively.
 Hermes~\cite{li2021hermes} guides different mobile clients to find a small subnetwork through structured pruning for local training.
-Another line of those work focus on intelligent client selection and data sampling~\cite{li2021hermes,lipyramidfl, nishio2019client, xu2020client, wang2021device, lai2020oort, zhao2021quality, li2021sample}. \sys instead takes the first fundamental step towards practical FedNLP, and is compatible with above techniques.
+Most existing vision-based FL optimizations are CNN-specific~\cite{li2021hermes,he2020group} and thus cannot apply to FedNLP.
+Some of them are compatible with \sys, e.g., intelligent client selection and data sampling~\cite{li2021hermes,lipyramidfl, nishio2019client, xu2020client, wang2021device, lai2020oort, zhao2021quality, li2021sample}. \sys instead takes the first fundamental step towards practical FedNLP, and is compatible with above techniques.